Anthologies and Collections and PseudoPod and You III: Dream Warriors

-The book should be a 2021 publication.
-Stories originally published in 2021 should be identified in the cover letter.
-We’re also happy to consider an older story from that book if we think it would be a better audio presentation and/or it better highlights the book it was in.
-In particular, stories that were originally published prior to 2021 that are included as part of a 2021 collection will be strongly considered.
+The book should be a 2022 publication.
+We’re happy to consider any story from that book if we think it will provide and excellent audio presentation and/or it highlights the book it was in.
+It would be nice if stories that are originally published in 2022 are identified in the cover letter.

 What if my anthology or collection is coming out later this year?

 Submit an Advanced Reader Copy.
 We have enough flexibility in our schedule that we commit to not impacting the book’s original publication credit.
 The intent is for a rising tide to raise all ships – we’re interested in amplifying the message, not making it about us.